microsoft/Appsample-Photosharing/GettingStarted.md

  1. Create an Azure Mobile App as described [here](https://azure.microsoft.com/documentation/articles/app-service-mobile-dotnet-backend-how-to-use-server-sdk/#create-app).
 Follow Steps 1 to 4 only, and stop after you have Clicked “Create”.
   - After the Mobile App is provisioned, you will have the mobile app URL available for use.
 Note this URL (it will look like *https://contoso.azurewebsites.net*).
-  - Enter this URL (use the *https* version) for `string AzureAppServiceBaseUrl` in the file located at  [PhotoSharingApp\PhotoSharingApp.Universal\ServiceEnvironments\ServiceEnvironment.cs](PhotoSharingApp/PhotoSharingApp.Universal/ServiceEnvironments/ServiceEnvironment.cs#L25).
+  - Enter this URL (**use the *https* version**) for `string AzureAppServiceBaseUrl` in the file located at  [PhotoSharingApp\PhotoSharingApp.Universal\ServiceEnvironments\ServiceEnvironment.cs](PhotoSharingApp/PhotoSharingApp.Universal/ServiceEnvironments/ServiceEnvironment.cs#L25).

  2. Set up your Mobile App to accept authenticated users.
   - The **PhotoSharingApp** code sample allows user authentication via Microsoft Account, Facebook, Twitter, and Google.
-To experience the full functionality of the sample, enable at least 1 means of authentication in [Azure Portal](https://portal.azure.com/) at *Mobile App -> Settings -> Authentication/Authorization*. (**Note**: Do not use *Mobile authentication* under settings).
+To experience the full functionality of the sample, enable at least one of the following authentication providers in [Azure Portal](https://portal.azure.com/) at *Mobile App -> Settings -> Authentication/Authorization*. (**Note**: Do not use *Mobile authentication* under settings).
       - [Microsoft Account configuration](https://azure.microsoft.com/documentation/articles/app-service-mobile-how-to-configure-microsoft-authentication/).
       - [Facebook configuration](https://azure.microsoft.com/documentation/articles/app-service-mobile-how-to-configure-facebook-authentication/).
       - [Twitter configuration](https://azure.microsoft.com/documentation/articles/app-service-mobile-how-to-configure-twitter-authentication/).
       - [Google configuration](https://azure.microsoft.com/documentation/articles/app-service-mobile-how-to-configure-google-authentication/).
+    - When providing your mobile app URL with the authentication providers, make sure you use the **https** version.
  - Ensure that you set "Allow request (no action)" when the request is not authenticated before you click *Save*.

 ![Allow request (no action)](Images/Authentication-NoAction.jpg)